Mikhail Botvinnik - The Positional Bulldozer

 There were suggestions that Soviet officials leaned on Keres somewhat.
 Some would say that he may have been advised

 Apparently Botvinnik himself heard of such conversations and objected vigorously.
 Paul Keres lost four of his five games against Botvinnik.
-How much influence the 'advice' had is impossible to say.
+How much influence the advice

 But Botvinnik again activated his rematch clause and trained hard for it.
 Tal wasn't in the best of health and this may have affected his performance in the rematch.
 Either ways Botvinnik prevailed with daylight to spare

 Tigran Petrosian emerged as Botvinnik's challenger in 1963.
 Petrosian is still regarded as possibly the hardest player ever to beat.
-Defensively he was so solid that when he was in form, the fortress around his king couldn't be breached.
+Defensively he was so solid that when he was in form, the fortress around his King couldn't be breached.

 Petrosian was the kind of guy who didn't score the full point against top class players as often as many chess enthusiasts might have liked.
 But his lack of adventure meant that he rarely lost.

 Botvinnik's class brought him a couple of wins but overall he had to take the initiative and force the issue in the games.
-He took more of the risks and eventually Petrosian won on a score of 5-2 with 15 draws.
+He took more of the risks and eventually Petrosian won 5-2 (15 draws)